 What this means for you is that now is an excellent time to seek work in Malaysia as the government is keen on hiring English language teachers!
 There are many Malaysians who can teach English, however, so the market is competitive.
 Demand for English teachers is also not as high as in Japan, Korea, and China.
 But as long as you can sell your international experience and go the extra mile, you will find that the opportunities are there.

 In most teaching establishments, your work schedule will be around 30-35 hours per week.
 Below are further details on different types of teaching jobs:

 Private Language Academies/Schools:

 International schools are one of the best paymasters for English teachers in Malaysia.
-Garden International School is the largest private, co-educational international school in Malaysia offering a British-style education to the expatriate and local community in Kuala Lumpur.
-There are lots of international schools in Malaysia (especially in Kuala Lumpur) that follow either the American, British or Australian curriculum.
+Garden International School is the largest private, co-educational international school in Malaysia, offering a British-style education to the expatriate and local community in Kuala Lumpur.
+There are lots of international schools in Malaysia (especially in Kuala Lumpur) that follow either the American, British, or Australian curriculum.

 When and Where to Look for Jobs:

 Other major cities include Johor Bahru and Malacca.
 You will find that outside of Kuala Lumpur, opportunities and salaries decline.
-However, opportunities are certainly still available as an English education is prized all over the country.
+However, opportunities are certainly still available as English education is prized all over the country.

-Job requirements in Malaysia indicate that you need a 1st degree, a recognized TESOL qualification and at least 2 years of teaching experience.
+Job requirements in Malaysia indicate that you need a bachelor's degree, a recognized TESOL qualification, and at least 2 years of teaching experience.
 Because of the competitiveness of the market, it would be highly advantageous if you have more experience under your belt and/or a post-graduate degree in either TESOL or linguistics.
-Generally, immigration will not welcome applications from teachers under 25 years of age or overage the age of 50 (unless they are already working in Malaysia).
+Generally, immigration will not welcome applications from teachers under 25 years of age or over the age of 50 (unless they are already working in Malaysia).
 Additionally, if you have spent time in Israel or are an Israeli citizen, it is unlikely that you will be able to find a job.

 Salary & Cost of Living: